qmlbook/qmlbook/en/ch15/index.rst

 .. issues:: ch15

 Qt is a rich application framework.
 As such it has thousands of classes.
 It takes some time to get used to all of these classes and how to use them.
 Luckily Qt has a very good documentation with many useful examples includes.
 Most of the time you search for a class and the most common use cases are already provided as snippets.
-Which means for you to just copy and adapt these snippets.
-Also Qt's examples wich come with the Qt source code are a great help.
+Which means you just copy and adapt these snippets.
+Also Qt's examples in the Qt source code are a great help.
 Make sure you have them available and searchable to make your life more productive.
 Do not waste time.
 The Qt community is always helpful.
-When you ask it is very helpful to ask exact questions and provide a simple example which displays your needs.
+When you ask, it is very helpful to ask exact questions and provide a simple example which displays your needs.
 This will drastically improve the response time of others.
-So invest a litte bit of time to make the life of others who want to help you easier:-).
+So invest a litte bit of time to make the life of others who want to help you easier :-).

-Here some classes which the author thinks is a must read: :qt5:`QObject <qobject>`, :qt5:`QString <qstring>`, :qt5:`QByteArray <qbytearray>`, :qt5:`QFile <qfile>`, :qt5:`QDir <qdir>`, :qt5:`QFileInfo <qfileinfo>`, :qt5:`QIODevice <qiodevice>`, :qt5:`QTextStream <qtextstream>`, :qt5:`QDataStream <qdatastream>`, :qt5:`QDebug <qdebug>`, :qt5:`QLoggingCategory <qloggingcategory>`, :qt5:`QTcpServer <qtcpserver>`, :qt5:`QTcpSocket <qtcpsocket>`, :qt5:`QNetworkRequest <qnetworkrequest>`, :qt5:`QNetworkReply <qnetworkreply>`, :qt5:`QAbstractItemModel <qabstractitemmodel>`, :qt5:`QRegExp <qregexp>`, :qt5:`QList <qlist>`, :qt5:`QHash <qhash>`, :qt5:`QThread <qthread>`, :qt5:`QProcess <qprocess>`, :qt5:`QJsonDocument <qjsondocument>`, :qt5:`QJSValue <qjsvalue>`.
+Here some classes whose documentation the author thinks are a must read: :qt5:`QObject <qobject>`, :qt5:`QString <qstring>`, :qt5:`QByteArray <qbytearray>`, :qt5:`QFile <qfile>`, :qt5:`QDir <qdir>`, :qt5:`QFileInfo <qfileinfo>`, :qt5:`QIODevice <qiodevice>`, :qt5:`QTextStream <qtextstream>`, :qt5:`QDataStream <qdatastream>`, :qt5:`QDebug <qdebug>`, :qt5:`QLoggingCategory <qloggingcategory>`, :qt5:`QTcpServer <qtcpserver>`, :qt5:`QTcpSocket <qtcpsocket>`, :qt5:`QNetworkRequest <qnetworkrequest>`, :qt5:`QNetworkReply <qnetworkreply>`, :qt5:`QAbstractItemModel <qabstractitemmodel>`, :qt5:`QRegExp <qregexp>`, :qt5:`QList <qlist>`, :qt5:`QHash <qhash>`, :qt5:`QThread <qthread>`, :qt5:`QProcess <qprocess>`, :qt5:`QJsonDocument <qjsondocument>`, :qt5:`QJSValue <qjsvalue>`.

 That should be enough for the beginning.